digital-cargo/good-practice-shipment-tracking/README.md

 This fragmentation not only complicates operations but also escalates costs and reduces efficiency.

 Initiated and moderated by the International Air Transportation Association (IATA), in 2022, major stakeholders of the supply chain decided to aim for a renewed data sharing infrastructure for the global logistics networks by 2026.
-Enter the ONE Record — a standard that aims to unify, streamline, and elevate shipment data across the industry.
+Enter the ONE Record standard, which aims to unify, streamline and improve shipping data across the industry.
-By leveraging the ONE Record standard, stakeholders can tap into a consistent data model and API, promoting seamless integration across various platforms and enhancing collaboration among different entities.
+By leveraging the ONE Record standard, stakeholders can draw on a unified data model and API that promotes seamless integration across various platforms and improves collaboration between various organizations.
 This standardization comes with a number of benefits, from reducing the complexity and cost of custom integrations to enhancing transparency and trust.
 It lays the foundation for standardization, enabling a consistent data model and API across diverse platforms, thereby streamlining integrations and collaborations.
 This uniformity heightens transparency, allowing stakeholders to effortlessly interpret shipment data, fostering trust throughout the supply chain.
 Moreover, the standardized approach curtails complexities tied to integration, conserving both time and resources that might otherwise be diverted to bespoke solutions.

-As a first step, some parties agreed to implement an shipment tracking API in 2023 based on the novel ONE Record data standard.
+As a first step, some parties agreed to implement a shipment tracking API in 2023 based on the novel ONE Record data standard.
-The open tracking use case is not limited to carriers.
+The use case is not limited to carriers.
 As described below, there is also a place for data platform, shippers and many other stakeholders to apply this use case.

+As a first step, some parties have agreed to introduce an API for shipment tracking based on the new ONE Record data standard in 2023.
+The user group is not limited to freight forwarders; data platforms, shippers and many other players can also participate and use it.

 Within the realm of shipment tracking data exchange, it's assumed that at least one stakeholder in the supply chain can report shipment progress, while others are keen on accessing this data using unique shipment IDs.
 And, that all of these parties agree on ONE Record as the standard for information exchange.